ibm-cloud-docs/vpc/acl-create.md

 {: #cr-using-the-api-acl}
 {: api}

-To create a network ACL by using the API, follow these steps:
+To create a network ACL with the API, follow these steps:
 {: shortdesc}

 1. Set up your [API environment](/docs/vpc?topic=vpc-set-up-environment#api-prerequisites-setup).